Contraception options

 - Difficult to reverse and requires another surgical procedure

-- There’s a chance of the tubes that carry the sperm or eggs rejoining after the procedure
+- There’s a chance that the tubes that carry the sperm or eggs can rejoin after the procedure, making you fertile again

 References